 A partner in Conroy Simberg’s Hollywood office, Dale L. Friedman has earned a solid reputation as a dynamic commercial litigator for clients facing complex legal matters.
 She has devoted her practice to the defense of a variety of matters, in both state and federal court.
-In addition to commercial litigation, she has vast experience in employment law, class actions, professional liability, intellectual property, governmental liability, premises liability, products liability, and general liability and casualty.
+In addition to commercial litigation, she has vast experience in employment law, class actions, professional liability, intellectual property, governmental liability, premises liability, and general liability and casualty.

 A powerful and persuasive public speaker, Dale has served as the chairperson for the firm’s Annual Claims Management Seminar for more than 20 years.
 The seminar hosts several hundred claims professionals every year and is approved in Florida for continuing education credits for adjusters.

 Dale is listed in The Best Lawyers in America® for Litigation - Insurance.
 She holds an AV Preeminent rating by Martindale-Hubbell and is listed as one of the top discrimination, labor and employment, and insurance attorneys by Martindale’s Legal Leaders.
 She has been handling employment law cases since 1992.